Estimation of copulas via Maximum Mean Discrepancy: Implementation and experimental study

 In these experiments, $n=1000$ observations were sampled from the Gaussian copula, and the objective was to estimate the parameter of this copula.
-Each experiment was repeated $1000$ times.
+Each experiment was repeated $200$ times.
+Except in some experiments in the supplement used to calibrate $\gamma$, the true Kendall's tau was fixed as $\tau=0.5$.

 The take-home message is that, as far as the Gaussian copula is concerned and $n=1000$, the Gaussian kernel is the best one, whatever the choice of $h$.
-When $h$ is the identity map, the optimal $\gamma$ is $\gamma \simeq 0.23$. (the default choice in our package).
-For $h(\uu)=\big(\Phi^{-1}(u_1),\Phi^{-1}(u_2)\big)$, the optimal value is $\gamma=0.95$.
-In the following simulations, we always used the latter values that seemed to perform well in any setting.
+When $h$ is the identity map, the optimal $\gamma$ is $\gamma \simeq 0.25$.
+For $h(\uu)=\big(\Phi^{-1}(u_1),\Phi^{-1}(u_2)\big)$, the optimal value is $\gamma=0.80$.
+We performed similar experiments for other copula families.
+The results can be found in Appendix I. The optimal values for each family are set as default values in our package, and used in the following experiments.

+Finally, note that we also discuss the computational cost in Appendix G (for n=1000, a MMD estimation takes around 4-7 seconds for most copula families).